softwareunderground/swung-org/proposals/02_birs-financial-support.md

 Beneficiaries' personal information will be required to be disclosed only to the event organizers and Software Underground Board Members.

-After the event, beneficiaries will be encouraged to write some blog post commenting their experience on the workshop.
+After the event, the Workshop will output some written products in a form of blog posts, tutorials, or similar.
-These blog posts will have to be licensed under a Creative Commons Attribution license and will be published on Software Underground website and/or the Workshop's website.
+Their content will be related to topics of interest for Software Underground, such as participant's experience during the workshop, content for future Transform tutorials, plans for nurturing our communities, etc.
-Beneficiaries can choose to remain anonymous in these blog posts.
+These blog posts will be licensed under a Creative Commons Attribution license, allowing Software Underground to publish them on its website and social media.

 ## Alternatives